How do people prepare for earthquakes?

 • Observing unusual animal behaviour, particularly in toads

-Buildings can be engineered to endure the shockwaves of an earthquake.
-For instance, single-story buildings are generally more stable than multi-story ones due to reduced swaying potential.
+Buildings can be engineered to endure earthquake shockwaves.
+Single-story buildings are generally more stable than multi-story ones due to reduced swaying of their potential.
 Some tall buildings incorporate a “soft storey” at the base, like a parking area on raised pillars, which may collapse during an earthquake, allowing the upper floors to settle onto it and absorb the impact.
 Reinforcement techniques include constructing foundations deep into bedrock and using steel frames that resist shaking.

 Summary